-Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, the amount of our pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity (deficit) and total capitalization by \$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase or decrease of 1.0 million shares in the number of shares offered by us would increase or decrease, as applicable, the amount of our pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by \$, assuming the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$54.50 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, the amount of our pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity (deficit) and total capitalization by \$8.3 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase or decrease of 1.0 million shares in the number of shares offered by us would increase, as applicable, the amount of our pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by \$5.5 million, assuming the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-If the underwriters' option to purchase additional shares of our Class A common stock from us is exercised in full, pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity (deficit), total capitalization and shares of common stock outstanding as of July 31, 2024 would be \$, \$, \$ and , respectively.
+If the underwriters' exercise their option to purchase additional shares of our Class A common stock in full, pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity (deficit), total capitalization and total shares of common stock outstanding as of July 31, 2024 would be \$332.6 million, \$2,312 million, \$1,323 million, \$1,498 million and 91,778,333 shares respectively.

-The pro forma and pro forma as adjusted columns in the table above are based on shares of our Class A common stock, shares of our Class B common stock and no shares of our Class C common stock (after giving effect to the Reclassification, the Capital Stock Conversion and the Class B Stock Exchange) outstanding as of July 31, 2024, and exclude the following:
+The pro forma and pro forma as adjusted columns in the table above are based on 68,254,236 shares of our Class A common stock, 13,404,097 shares of our Class B common stock and no shares of our Class C common stock (after giving effect to the Reclassification, the Capital Stock Conversion and the Class B Stock Exchange) outstanding as of July 31, 2024, and exclude the following: